"As the first

 Dick was proclaimed "West Virginia Ambassador of Good Will" by the West Virginia Legislature in 1978; earning the title for his "tireless promotion of the music of this state through performances, recordings, lectures, workshops, and coordination of bluegrass events."
 This title was expanded to "The Ambassador of Bluegrass," in a 1994 feature article for Bluegrass Unlimited, because of his varied involvements with bluegrass music on an international level.
 For 15 years Dick served as the Chair for the International Bluegrass Music Association's (IBMA) International Committee.
 The Ambassador title has followed Dick to Minnesota.
 Minnesota Bluegrass (August 2016) featured a cover story entitled, "Dick Kimmel - Minnesota Bluegrass Ambassador."
 The Bluegrass Association on North Dakota (BAND) awarded Dick as the "BAND International Ambassador of the Year" for 2015-16.

 In 2017, Dick made more than 100 performances.
 Dick Kimmel's 2015 schedule included performances in Switzerland, Belgium, Holland, Denmark, the Czech Republic, Oregon, Montana, North Dakota, Minnesota, Iowa and Tennessee.
 Past performances include the SPBGMA Bluegrass Awards Show (Nashville, TN) in both 2014 and 2015, The Miles City (MT) Bluegrass Festival, Martin Luther College, Bethany Lutheran College, The Garden City (MN) Bluegrass Festival, The Lakes Bluegrass Festival (MN), SPBGMA Bluegrass Showcase of Bands (Kirksville, MO), MBOTMA Spring Kickoff (MN), the Banjo Extraveganza (Knoxville, TN).
-His 2015 schedule includes a 12-day tour to central Europe with The Alan Munde Trio and a Pacific Northwest Tour with his son, Ian Kimmel - SPBGMA's 2014 mandolin player of the year.
+His 2015 schedule includes a tour to central Europe with The Alan Munde Trio and a Pacific Northwest Tour with his son, Ian Kimmel - SPBGMA's 2014 mandolin player of the year.
 Over the years, Dick has performed for: IBMA's World of Bluegrass/Fanfest (Nashville, TN, Louisville, KY, and Owensboro, KY), Chippewa Valley Gospel Bluegrass Festival (Bruce, WI), Bismarck (ND) Bluegrass Festival, West Virginia University, Kissimmee (FL) Bluegrass Festival, Indian Springs (MD) Bluegrass Festival, Patomic Highlands Bluegrass Festival (WV), Spencer Bluegrass Festival (Spencer, IA), European World of Bluegrass (Holland), Missouri River Bluegrass Festival (Washburn, ND), Carl Mai Festival (Germany), The Guildtown Bluegrass Festival (Guildtown, Scotland), The Opryland Hotel (Nashville, TN), Beartrap Summer Festival (Casper, WY); Minnesota Bluegrass & Old-Time Music Festival (Richmond, MN), Station Inn (Nashville, TN), Sam Bond's Garage (Eugene, OR), The Black Hills Bluegrass Festival (Sturgis, SD) and countless other concerts, festivals, colleges, community concerts, and events.
 In May 2015, Dick will be back in Europe as part of the Alan Munde Trio.